Small, easy to access tools can make everything from tying an emergency nail knot to de-hooking a fish fast and easy

-Take your rod out of the SUV, set it up, lean it against the vehicle, wind blows it to the ground, you step on tip-top.
+Take your rod out of the Truck, set it up, lean it against the vehicle, wind blows it to the ground, you step on tip-top.
 Day off to a bad start.
 Instead, use this “U” shaped magnet to keep rod standing.

 The bite is on, it’s getting dark and you just broke off.
 You have 20 x 20 eyesight but can’t see the eye – too dark!
 The lamp will set you free.